alphastrata/vulkan_tensor_matching/README.md

 I have done my very best to faithfully interpret the parper and its algorithms here using Vulkan (Not an API I am super familiar with, so feedback is most welcome).

-The `examples` all save their output, hopefully the text that they slap on is sufficiently informative.

-The `tests` can do the same, if you toggle on the `DEBUG_OUTPUT` `const`.

 I say 'allegedly' above, but in truth the implementation is _quite_ fast, especially when compared to the cpu implementation from `imageproc` (Which is a great create, I'm not throwing any shade).

 ## Usage: